Trail River Cabin picnic table and fire ring overlooking Kenai Lake.

 Directions

-From Anchorage, drive south on Seward Highway approximately 100 miles.
-At milepost 24.2, turn west onto Trail River Road and follow for 2 miles to the campground.
-Turn right to the Eagle Point Loop.
-The cabin is located near site 90.
-Look for cabin-only parking and do not park in campsite spaces.
+From Anchorage, go south on Seward Highway approximately 100 miles to Crown Point.
+Turn at Milepost 24.2 onto Trail River Road for 2 miles to the campground.
+Turn right to Eagle Point Loop; the cabin is located next to site 90.
+Use designated cabin parking only.
 In winter, park outside the campground gate and ski approximately 1.2 miles to the cabin.
+Do not drive on groomed cross-country ski trails.

 Amenities